Ladies of London

 Ladies of London is an American reality television series that premiered on June 2, 2014, and aired on Bravo.
 The series chronicled the lives of six women who reside in London, United Kingdom, as they balance their social lives, businesses, and families.
+The show did also air in the United Kingdom on ITVBe.
+In the United States, the show can be streamed on Peacock with streaming available in Europe (including the United Kingdom) being available on Hayu.

 The series originally focused on Juliet Angus, Caprice Bourret, Marissa Hermer, Annabelle Neilson, Noelle Reno and Caroline Stanbury.
-The final cast consisted of Angus, Hermer, Caroline Stanbury, Julie Montagu, Caroline Fleming and Sophie Stanbury.
+The final cast consisted of Angus, Hermer, Stanbury, Julie Montagu, Caroline Fleming and Sophie Stanbury.
 Of the original cast members, Bourret and Reno departed after the first season, and Neilson left at the conclusion of the second.
 Montagu and Fleming joined the cast in the second season, and Sophie Stanbury in the third.

 In March 2015, Bravo renewed Ladies of London for a second season, which premiered on September 7, 2015.
 In April 2016, the show was renewed for a third season.

-On July 12th, 2018, Neilson, who was a muse for the late fashion designer Alexander McQueen, died at her Chelsea home in London.
+On July 12, 2018, Neilson, who was a muse for the late fashion designer Alexander McQueen, died at her home Chelsea, London.

+On May 7, 2025, it was announced that the show would be revived by Bravo for a fourth season.

+Angus and Stanbury would later go on to star in The Real Housewives of London and The Real Housewives of Dubai, respectively.